anitvian/TypeSafeEventBus/README.md

 # Type-Safe Event Bus (In Progress)

-A learning project where I build a simple event-driven system in Java from scratch.

-## Current Progress
-✅ Manual event publishing and listeners
-🚧 Next: Introduce EventBus for automatic listener management

-## Goal
-Build a type-safe, generic event bus similar to Spring’s ApplicationEventPublisher or Guava EventBus.
-# Type-Safe Event Bus (In Progress)

 A learning project where I build a simple **event-driven system** in Java from scratch.